-Parents may apply to the LGB to seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
-Decisions for these requests will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
+Parents may apply to the local governing board to seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+Decisions about these requests will be made based on the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical or other professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
-The views of the headteacher will also be taken into account.
-When informing a parent of the decision on the year group the child should be admitted to, reasons for the decision will be clearly set out.
+The views of the principal will also be considered.
+When informing a parent of the decision on the year group the child should be admitted to, the reasons for that decision will be clearly set out.